A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Introduction

-We contribute to the literature by addressing a capacitated CDP location problem where there is uncertainty about customers' locations and preferences.
-In contrast to the closely related work of \cite{haase_management_2013} and \cite{PinzonEtAl24}, we tackle two challenging aspects: (i) potentially conflicting objectives between the LP and its customers, and (ii) strict assignments of customers to facilities.
-The main methodological contribution of our work is the introduction of formulations that can be effectively solved using a standard Benders decomposition method implemented in general-purpose solvers.
+We contribute to the literature on choice-based facility location problems by addressing a capacitated CDP location problem where there is uncertainty about customers' locations and preferences.
+In contrast to the closely related work of \cite{haase_management_2013} and \cite{PinzonEtAl24}, we tackle two challenging aspects in this class of problems: (i) potentially conflicting objectives between the LP and its customers, and (ii) strict assignments of customers to facilities.
+The importance of guaranteeing strict assignments is twofold: to ensure preference-maximizing allocations and to enable accurate routing cost estimations.
+The main methodological contribution of our work is the introduction of formulations that can be efficiently solved using a standard Benders decomposition method implemented in general-purpose solvers.
 This is achieved through a specific formulation of the follower (customer) problem in a bilevel formulation based on SAA.
 We demonstrate how this follower problem leads to the well-known \emph{closest assignment constraints} in our single-level linear reformulation.
-Furthermore, we present an extensive computational study analyzing the computing times and the effects of uncertainty on the solutions.
+Furthermore, we present an extensive computational study analyzing the computing times and the effects of uncertainty in the demand information (preferences and locations) on the solutions.
 Similar to \cite{legault2023modelfree}, we introduce an entropy measure and show how computational performance varies with the level of uncertainty in the instances.
+In addition, this work highlights the critical role of customer location accuracy for solution quality and problem tractability.
 Finally, we showcase the practical applicability of our work by detailing a realistic case study of our industrial partner.

 The remainder of this paper is structured as follows: Section~\ref{sec:litreview} reviews related work and Section~\ref{sec:pbdescription} describes the problem we address in this work.
 Section~\ref{sec:model_form} introduces the non-linear mathematical model that we propose, and Section~\ref{sec:Iexample} details an illustrative example.
 In Section~\ref{sec:Sim_models}, we derive mixed integer linear programming (MILP) reformulations and discuss the closest assignment constraints.
 Section~\ref{sec:results} reports the computational study and Section~\ref{sec:study_case} presents the case study.
 Section~\ref{sec:conclusion} concludes.